ppilatso/light-sword/src/pages/works/work1.md

 ---

 - Led the development of a platform support web application using Angular 17 and Spring Framework, improving the  team's ability to perform BAU tasks more efficiently.
-- Collaborated with UX/UI designers to implement responsive designs, resulting in a 20% increase in mobile user engagement.
+- Collaborated with UX/UI designers to implement responsive designs, resulting in an increase in web user engagement.
 - Integrated RESTful APIs and WebSocket communication to enable real-time data updates across the platform.
 - Conducted code reviews and improved overall code quality and team efficiency.
 - Managed deployment processes using Docker and Gitlab, improving build and deployment times.